9elt/Reko/README.md

 ### user recommendations

-Anime recommendations are taken from the 32 most similar users, and ordered by popularity and score among those users.
+Anime recommendations are taken from the 32 most similar users lists, and ordered by popularity and score among them.

 ## Documentation